Monte-Carlo Estimation

 ## Monte Carlo Integration

 Use random sampling instead of analytical computation.
-A single random sample might not be enough Many random samples can give us a reliable quantification.
+A single random sample might not be enough.
+Many random samples can give us a reliable quantification.
 E.g, by throwing dice many times we can obtain a histogram of probabilities for each possible sum.
 If we throw dice once, the histogram will be very wrong (just a single bar).
-But if we repeat hundreds of times and average, we are gonna get very close.
+But if we repeat hundreds of times and average, we are gonna get very close (law of large numbers).

 More formally, in MC integration we treat inputs $x$ as random variables with pdf $p(x)$.
 Our desired statistic $y$ is the output and integrate over all possible $x$